 ACP323 - Out of the Box: Theatre in Alternative Contexts

-The unit explores the ways in which performance and theatre are cultural practices that offer a range of opportunities for students to develop creative projects with alternative audiences and to work outside traditional performance venues, often within instant spaces.
-The unit acknowledges the interdisciplinary nature of theatre and performance practices when social concepts such as inclusivity, participation, and civic engagement are key features.
-Contemporary practices and theory associated with applied and socially engaged performance are explored through case studies from around the world.
-Students examine the means of performance to address issues such as identity, emplacement, conflict and introduces students to practice that focuses on specific audiences: drama and disability, theatre for young people, theatre in prisons, theatre and war, theatre in education, drama in education, and the application of performance techniques for education, training and development.
+The unit explores the ways in which performance and theatre are cultural practices that offer a range of opportunities for students to develop creative projects where social concepts such as inclusivity, participation, and civic engagement are key features.
+Contemporary practices and theory associated with applied and socially engaged performance are explored through current industry examples.
+Students examine the means of performance to address issues such as identity and emplacement.
+This unit also introduces students to practice that focuses on specific audiences: for example drama and disability, theatre for young people, theatre in education and the application of performance techniques for training and development.
 Theory and practice relating to ethics, facilitation, reflective practice, and bespoke project planning is also covered.
 Students will work in teams to design and delivery a performance, event or performance-based program for specific audience.

 Unit Fee Information

 Click on the fee link below which describes you: